 1. Skipper your crew to a World Oceans Day event in your area.
 From art contests to film festivals to hands-on exhibits, there are ocean activities taking place around the world.

 2. Navigate your way to the World Oceans Day website and check out their last minute celebration ideas.
-Take the Better Bag Challenge with your students or family!
+Find ways to help keep plastic out of oceans and landfills with your students or family.